the demon abadir

 Abadir as Servitor of Asmodeus

-In the 15th-century book “The Sacred Magic of Abramelin the Mage,” Abadir appears as one of many spirits listed in its spells.
+In the 15th-century book “The Sacred Magic of Abramelin the Mage,” Abadir appears among many spirits listed in its spells.
 The text tells how Abraham, a Jew from Worms, learned magic from an Egyptian wise man named Abramelin.

 In the second part, it lists demons and their chiefs for calling in rites.
 Abadir serves under Asmodeus, a high demon linked to wrath and ruin.
 The book names Abadir among sixteen helpers to Asmodeus, providing no detailed information on his actions or appearance.